sethgonzales/humble_hectare/README.md

 ### 7/1/24
 - Undertook a fun refactor today!
 I was able to use Mantine's React tables which are far more dynamic and interactive.
 A lot of features I wanted like sortable columns, search, etc. came right from the table with a few key adjustments.
 There were a few UI things to work out but ultimately I was able to implement these for Crops and Logs and remove some now unneeded components in crop list and log list...

+### 8/16/24
+- First journal in a while!
+I have mostly been doing UI updates.
+BIG switch today to using tailwind.
+Really really really love tailwind and the ease it gives to styling.
+- Because of this, I was able to make some big strides and refactor the app's styles.
+Was also finally able to track active status on tabs!
+Huzzah!